 Hiking in winter affords views of the Georgia mountains that are not available when the foliage is full.
 Rocks, tree trunks and nature’s architecture offer a different perspective that can be just as beautiful as a newly bloomed flower of spring.
 Here are three of our family’s favorite winter explorations in Georgia.

-Fort Mountain State Park (Chatsworth): Fort Mountain has amazing views and great historical markers, like the tower and wall.
-Perfect for viewing in the bare winter season.
+Fort Mountain State Park has amazing views and great historical markers, like the tower and wall.
+It's a perfect place for viewing in the bare winter season.